Course Information

 The instructor reserves the right to make changes as necessary to this syllabus.
 If changes are necessitated during the term of the course, the instructor will immediately notify students of such changes in class, in D2L, or by email.

-This Microsoft Word supplement section of the syllabus can be found in D2L under Getting Started immediately after this syllabus and includes verbatim what the University requires each instructor to add.
+This Microsoft Word ADA compliant syllabus can be found in D2L under Getting Started immediately after this syllabus.